cosmos72/hyperluminal-mem/README.md

    * pathnames
    * hash-tables

-   It also supports the following types implemented by STMX:
+   It also supports the following types implemented by STMX (requires latest STMX from GitHub):
+   * tcell - simple transactional variable
+   * tstack - transactional first-in last-out stack
-   * tmap and rbmap - sorted maps, both transactional and non-transactional versions
+   * tmap and rbmap - sorted maps, both transactional (tmap) or non-transactional (rbmap)
+   * thash-table and ghash-table - hash tables, both transactional (thash-table) and non-transactional (ghash-table)

    Finally, it can be easily extended to support arbitrary types, see `MWRITE-OBJECT` for details.